adarwoo/modbus_relay/docs/user_manual.md

 <br/>
 This section describes how to configure and operate the device, including its default settings, configuration mode, and reset process.

+### System startup

+The device starts with the EStop active (failsafe on power loss).
+The device does a self-check, and starts measuring the infeed.
+If all conditions are correct, the EStop is cleared. (the led turns off).
+If a persistent fault is detect, the device goes in EStop.

 ### Relay polarity and failsafe position
 The relays failsafe position is 'OFF' - that is - the contact is opened.
 If the device loses power, the relays immediatly open the contacts - turning off the load.